mfbsouza/dotfiles/README.md

 ### Q: Text Editor/IDE?

-Neovim, Vim, Zed, VSCode, Sublime.
+Zed, Vim, VSCode, Sublime.
 Why only use one when you can get the most of them all.

 ### Q: Shell?